OpenMx/OpenMx/docs/source/Internals.rst

 MxModel Lifecycle
 -----------------

-MxEval will evaluate some piece of a model, however, the real action happens in MxRun.
 MxModels are created in R, consisting of R data structures.
+An MxModel can only have 1 MxData and 1 MxExpectation.
+This implies that multigroup and multilevel models require more than 1 MxModel.
 MxRun translates all the information contained in an R MxModel into corresponding C data structures.
 At this stage, as much as possible is checked to make sure that the model is correctly specified to avoid errors during optimization.

-For MxExpectation and MxFitFunction, the initFun is called.
-Algebras have a chance to check conformability.
-A list of free variables is created recording locations where they are stored in which matrices.
-The optimizer is invoked.
-Free variables are moved around, repopulateFun is invoked, and everything is recomputed according to free variable dependencies.
-MxFitFunction.gradient can speed this up.
-Eventually, the optimizer will become satisfied (or give up).
-Thereafter, the free variables will be further probed to compute the Hessian, confidence intervals, and standard errors (also see getStandardErrorFun). populateAttrFun and setFinalReturns will see to it that all the freshly baked numbers are copied back into R data structures.
-All C-side memory is freed.
+* MxMatrices are torn apart.
+Free variable labels are matched to create a list of free variables recording locations where they are stored in which matrices.
+Starting values and upper and lower bounds are collected for each free variable.
+* The model tree is flattened.
+The hierarchy is preserved in MxBaseExpectation container and submodel slots, but otherwise, the whole model tree is flattened into lists of matrices, algebras, expectations, and fitfunctions.
+This treatment is applied separately to MxModels marked as independent.
+* MxCompute controls what happens in the backend.
+* After the backend returns, the model is updated with everything that changed.
+* The model\@runstate slot is suppose to preserve the post-backend state of the model so that summary output doesn't change after the user changes something in the model after mxRun.

+Note that MxEval is almost pure R code.

 Parallelization Facilities
 --------------------------